 This means that the life of a self-employed small business owner can often be very stressful, and hence the classification of ‘struggling survivors’ referred to earlier.

-According to the Small Business Administration (SBA) Office of Advocacy’s 2018 Frequently Asked Questions, 30% of new businesses fail during the first two years of being open, 50% during the first five years and 66% during the first 10.
+According to the Small Business Administration (SBA) Office of Advocacy’s Frequently Asked Questions, approximately 20% of new businesses fail within their first year, 50% during the first five years and 66% during the first 10.

 No matter how you cut it, those stats represent a boatload of heartaches and a whopping amount of money lost along the way.

 The reality of what you are facing is staggering and without a foundation to lean on you could end up being one of the statistics.

 You have chosen a path that requires more than just a half-hearted effort to succeed.